 When the pandemic hit, we all tried to figure out what would happen to the markets.

 The real estate market moved along at the beginning of the pandemic using pre pandemic comps and stayed flat.
-Mortgage brokers, Realtors, appraisers, buyers, and sellers proceeded as if things were normal and transactions continued.
+Mortgage brokers, Realtors, appraisers, buyers, and sellers proceeded as if things were normal, and transactions continued.

 Therefor we are not seeing supply from regular sellers.
 We are not seeing supply from foreclosures; we are not seeing turn over from landlords.
 No short sales, no pre foreclosures.

 Many of the homes that are in arrears have been given a furlough on making payments.
 This means that these mortgages are not even on the list of future foreclosures.
 These homeowners will be required to make up the arrears at some point or have the arrears added as principal to their loan.
-If they cannot make up the arrears or ad the arrears to the principal, they will be subject to foreclosure.
-All these mortgages have had the same time frame for furlough, and it stands to reason that they will all default in the same time and become foreclosures around the same time.
+If they cannot make up the arrears or add the arrears to the principal, they will be subject to foreclosure.
+All these mortgages have had the same time frame for furlough, and it stands to reason that they will all default at the same time and become foreclosures around the same time.

 When the moratorium ends, the foreclosures will be trackable in real time.
 That means we will be able to monitor foreclosure filings within one hour of being submitted.
 Each day we will count them.
 Each week we will total them and each month they will be tabulated.

 The narrative in the press will start to pick it up.
 Have you noticed how the press focuses on unemployment numbers, seeming to be more sensational when they are bad?
-This type of focus and press will be our future as the foreclosure bubble approaches.
+This type of focus and press will be our future as a foreclosure bubble approaches.

-It can take 5 months and more for a foreclosure to become part of the supply chain.
+It can take 8 months and more for a foreclosure to become part of the supply chain.
 So, this inventory is a long way off.
 We will see pre foreclosures, short sales, and evictions first.